TheLord45/tpanel/documentation/build_android.md

 If you want to compile for an Android emulator it depends on the CPU of your developer machine.
 On all Intel based machines select the architecture `x86_64` and on the ARM base the architecture `arm64-v8a`.
+Set this to the variable `QT_ANDROID_ABIS`.

 > _Hint_: If you want to compile sources in parallel (much faster) you can add the parameter `-j<#cpus>` (replace `<#cpus>` with the number of CPUs your system offers) to `Additional CMake options:`.

-At the block called `Build Android APK` set under `Application` the `Android build platform SDK:` to `android-30`.
-This ist very important because with an SDK version less it may not even compile.
-You can, if you like, use any newer version as far as it is supported by the Qt version you use.
-For details about that look at the Qt documentation.

-Expand the block `Build Environment` and set the variable `ANDROID_NDK_PLATFORM` to `android-30`. _Do not check the `Clear system environment` check box!_

-Before you can start compiling, click on the Android symbol in the left bottom corner and select `tpanel` under _Run_.
+Before you can start compiling, click on the phone symbol in the left bottom corner and select `tpanel` under _Run_.
 Now you can compile the program by clicking on the hammer symbol.